Beijzum/beijzum.github.io/docs/Uploading to GitHub.md

     git push -u origin master
     ```

     a.
-The option "-u" means to set "upstream".
+The option `-u` means to set `upstream`.
 It configures the local branch to track the remote branch.

-    b. "master" is the default name given to the first branch present in a Git repository when it is initialized.
+    b. `master` is the default name given to the first branch present in a Git repository when it is initialized.

     c.
 Some users will have "master" as a default name, while some others will have "main" as a default name.
 If you encounter an error, try the other.